keboola/connection-docs/tutorial/onboarding/architecture-guide/index.md

 Welcome to the Multi-Project Architecture Guide!

-This guide is designed to assist you in strategically organizing your Keboola projects, offering insights into standard architectures that have proven successful for clients of varying sizes.
-By delving into this resource, you will gain a deeper understanding of the diverse project structures that align with different organizational needs and requirements.
-Whether you're a small team or a large enterprise, this guide aims to empower you with the knowledge needed to make informed decisions on how best to configure your Keboola projects for optimal efficiency and effectiveness.
+This guide helps you effectively organize your Keboola projects, sharing successful strategies for clients of all sizes.
+You'll learn about various project setups that meet your organizational needs and gain insights to tailor your Keboola projects for maximum efficiency and success.

 ## Single Keboola Project
 The foundation of implementing and utilizing the **Keboola Platform** begins with the establishment of the initial **Keboola project**.